SJTU-IPADS/HEDB/README.md

 HEDB is an extension of PostgreSQL to compute SQL over ciphertexts, in addition to a suite of maintenance tools.

+* HEDB is now under active development and intensive refinement.

 Here is a quick overview for any newcomer to understand the purpose of HEDB.
 It would take 15 minutes for you.

 ## What For?